 Standard Bathtub Dimensions For Every Type of Tub

-As with a nice scented candle or fine polished glass, the bathtub is an essential part of completing the look and feel of your bathroom.
+As with a nice scented candle or finely polished glass, the bathtub is an essential part of completing the look and feel of your bathroom.
 But whether you are looking for a fancy copper bathtub or more budget material like fiberglass, the size, and shape of your bathtub should be the first question you address.

 What are standard dimensions for bathtubs?

 In general, standard dimensions will give you a rough figure for the size of the bathtub.
 However, they all vary depending on the shape and type of bathtub you are looking to purchase.
 For a typical standard, wall-wall bathtub, the measures will be roughly 60 inches long, 30-32 inches wide.